kent-map/kent/18c/18c-shadwell-biography.md

 <br><br>
 'Why the few virtuous Women are as proud and as insolent as they us'd to be, and the Whores you left here about ten Months since, are dead with Rottenesss, and young Strums supply their Rooms.
 This is a monstrous Place for Wickedness!
 Fornication flourishes more here than in any Sea Port of Europe'. (p12)
 <br><br>
 Shadwell’s description of Deal as seen through the eyes of his character Rovewell, echoes the impressions formed by Samuel Pepys who described it as ‘pitiful’ in 1660.
 In 1703, mayor of Deal, Thomas Powell describes how he 'parlayed' with a common prostitute who was brought to the whipping post to let all others like her know that '…The Mayor of Deal would serve them as he served her if they came to Deal and committed such wicked deeds as she had done.'
-Despite the best efforts of the townsmen of Deal to "suppress many disorders",[ref p145] the town continued to have a reputation, and Daniel Defoe described it as 'that fatal town' in 1704.
+Despite the best efforts of the townsmen of Deal to 'suppress many disorders',[ref p145] the town continued to have a reputation, and Daniel Defoe described it as 'that fatal town': 'the barbarous shores with men and boats abound - The men more barbarous than the shores are found' (_The Storm_, 1704).
 [History of Deal John Laker 1917]

 As the action continues, Flip, a commodore, who dislikes the new breed of foppish gentleman captains, bemoans their lack of commitment arguing that: